 Key takeaways

-• August’s Consumer Price Index (CPI) showed elevated inflation, accelerating somewhat since April but in line with early 2025 increases.
+• September’s Consumer Price Index showed elevated inflation, accelerating somewhat since April but in line with early 2025 increases.

 • Investors haven’t expressed significant concern, as inflation remains lower than 2021-2023 levels.

-• However, investors wonder if higher tariffs will push inflation higher.
+• Investors do wonder if higher tariffs will push inflation higher.

-Headline inflation continued accelerating in August but remains near early 2025 increases.
-The August Consumer Price Index (CPI) release reported prices increased by 2.9% over the past 12 months, above July’s rate of change of 2.3% and close to January’s 2025 3.0% increase.
-1 Though this inflation level remains well above the average in the pre-pandemic decade and elevated relative to the Fed’s 2% target.
+After a two-week delay due to the government shutdown, the Bureau of Labor Statistics reopened long enough to release the September Consumer Price Index (CPI).
+This month’s measure is a key input to the Social Security Administration cost-of-living adjustment.
+The index increased by 3.0% over the past 12 months, above August’s rate of change of 2.9% and in line with January’s 2025 3.0% increase.
+1 This inflation level remains well above the average in the pre-pandemic decade and elevated relative to the Federal Reserve’s (Fed) 2% target.

 Core inflation holds steady

-A second key consumer inflation measure, the Personal Consumption Expenditures (PCE) price index, rose to 2.6% year-over-year in July, in line with the prior month.
-Core PCE, which excludes food and energy, increased to 2.9% year-over-year through June.
+A second key consumer inflation measure, the Personal Consumption Expenditures (PCE) price Index, rose to 2.76% year-over-year in August, in line with the prior month.
+Core PCE, which excludes food and energy, increased remained stable at 2.9% year-over-year through August.
 3 Both indices, CPI and PCE, measure the prices consumers pay for goods and services.
 The Federal Reserve targets PCE inflation in assessing the Fed’s 2% inflation target.
+However, the Bureau of Economic Analysis is closed due to the federal government shutdown.
+We do not expect any updates until the government reopens.

 The Trump tariff question

-Inflation peaked at over 9% annually in June 2022 and has since trended lower with some fluctuations since September 2024.
+Inflation peaked at over 9% annually in June 2022, as measured by CPI, and has since trended lower with some fluctuations since September 2024.
 2 However, President Trump's tariff plans raise inflation concerns.
-In June, the Federal Reserve's (Fed's) Federal Open Market Committee projected that core PCE inflation will reach 3.1% by year’s end.
+In September, the Federal Reserve's Federal Open Market Committee median projection for core PCE inflation was 3.1% at year’s end.
 4

 Tom Hainlin, national investment strategist for U.S. Bank Asset Management Group

-Producer prices, which reflect business costs, indicate a mixed picture.
+Producer prices, which reflect business costs, indicate a mixed picture, though reporting after August data is delayed due to the government shutdown.
 The Producer Price Index rose 2.6% in August on a year-over-year basis, compared to 3.3% in July, while prices excluding food and energy rose 2.8% versus July’s 3.7% increase.
 8 Moderating producer prices conflict with multiple business surveys indicating higher input costs, further complicating the inflation picture.

 When will the Fed cut interest rates?

 In 2022 and 2023 the Fed rapidly raised interest rates to combat inflation, then cut rates by one percent in late 2024.
-This year, inflation hasn't improved, and President Trump’s tariff policies add to inflation’s uncertain path.
-So far, the Fed kept interest rates steady this year.
+This year, despite lingering inflation, the Fed cut rates in September amid softer labor market conditions.

 Market concerns beyond inflation